stencila/stencila/README.md

 - Stencils : like traditional templates for embedding data analysis and presentation code but designed to allow what-you-see-is-what-you-get editing while still maintaining reproducibility (think [RMarkdown](http://rmarkdown.rstudio.com/) meets [Jade](http://jade-lang.com/) meets Google Docs)

-- Sheets : like traditional spreadsheets but with cells that are expressions in the host language (i.e. R or Python or ...) and built from the ground up to for transparency, testability an version control while still maintaining accessibility (think [R](https://www.r-project.org/) meets Google Sheets meets [git](https://git-scm.com/))
+- Sheets : like traditional spreadsheets but with cells that are expressions in the host language (i.e. R or Python or ...) and built from the ground up for transparency, testability and version control while still maintaining accessibility (think [R](https://www.r-project.org/) meets Google Sheets meets [git](https://git-scm.com/))

-The core engine is written in C++ with thin wrappers in to host languages, e.g. R and Python (Javascript, Julia and more languages to come), and browser based user interfaces.
-Stencila is designed to be used on locally (i.e on your computer) or remotely (i.e. in the cloud on someone else's computer).
-To install locally see the instructions below (sorry, only Linux is well supported at this stage) or try building one of the packages yourself.
-If you just want to see what this is all about, go to the hub at https://stenci.la where you can activate a stencil or sheet to play around with on someone else's computer!
+The core engine is written in C++ with thin wrappers into host languages, e.g. R and Python (Javascript, Julia and more languages to come), and browser based user interfaces.
+Stencila is designed to be used locally (i.e on your computer) or remotely (i.e. in the cloud, on someone else's computer).
+To install locally see the instructions below or build one of the packages yourself.
+If you just want to quickly see what this is all about, go to the hub at https://stenci.la where you can activate a stencil or a sheet to play around with (on someone else's computer!)

 Things are still very "beta" so please give us your suggestions by creating an [issue](https://github.com/stencila/stencila/issues) or chatting with us on [Gitter](https://gitter.im/stencila/stencila).